 2020 Hungry World Farm Internship Program (more information here)

-For the 2020 farm season, Hungry World Farm seeks four hard-working, team-oriented individuals (age 18+) desiring to learn about small-scale, diversified farming and holistic land management.
+For the 2020 farm season, we seek four hard-working, team-oriented individuals (age 18+) desiring to learn about small-scale, diversified farming and holistic land management.
 We welcome self-motivated, creative, and willing learner-workers to partner with us to develop and sustain our educational farm.
 Each intern will tend to a unique set of responsibilities while also working with others on general farm projects.
 Interns can expect to devote 25-30 hours/week toward specialized intern roles and 10-15 hours/week toward more general farm projects.
 We desire that interns will learn about many aspects of diversified farming operations while dedicating themselves specifically to the development of a particular area of HWF’s work.
 Each intern’s experience will be shaped by his/her unique interests and skill sets while serving HWF’s broader mission and vision.
-Interns should leave with a strengthened understanding of holistic, diversified farming, sharpened skills pertaining to a particular part of the farm, and broadened experience in a wide variety of farm activities.
+Interns should leave with a strengthened understanding of holistic, regenerative farming, sharpened skills pertaining to a particular part of the farm, and broadened experience in a wide variety of farm activities.
 Interns will also be invited to take part in “farm field trips” to visit and learn from other farms.
 Interns will have access to HWF’s growing library of books and resources related to food, farming, and agriculture.
 Interns can expect to work hard, have fun, and learn plenty.
 We seek to facilitate a collaborative, community-oriented environment with lots of learning, sharing, and fun as part of the work.
 We welcome you to take part with us in shaping that environment here at Hungry World Farm!